SpecialtySalesLLC/brx-publisher/readme.md

   - Rename Amazon root CA1 to AmazonRootCA1.pem
 - Download the publisher.py from [Github](https://github.com/SpecialtySalesLLC/brx-publisher/blob/main/publisher.py)
 - Edit publisher.py
-- Set the following variables to their appropriate values based on the new created device:
+- Set the following variables with copied values from brx_dev_devices:
-  - thing_name
+  - thing_name to thingName
-  - device_id
+  - device_id to thingId
 - By default frequency to publish messages is set to 10 seconds, change it to whatever number of seconds
 - Upload all files, certificates and publisher.py to the new device, they have to be located within same folder